Posted by Todd Hockenberry ● Jan 23, 2023

 Paid - print ads, Pay-Per-Click, trade shows, etc

 Earned - editors, publishers, reps, distributors, partners, suppliers, or any other influencers whom you build relationships with and collaborate with them to create content or promote your business

-Manufacturers must dominate their owned marketing first.
+Manufacturers must optimize their own marketing first.
 Say you run a paid Google Adwords campaign and send the clicks to your home page.
-Mostly a waste of money and time.
-You need to have a specific page worth reading that matches the search that generated the click.
-It would be best if you then had site management tools and CRM that allow you to understand that click and convert them to a lead at some point.
+This effort is mostly a waste of money and time.
+You need a specific page worth reading that matches the search that generated the click.
+It would be best if you had site management tools and CRM that allow you to understand that click and convert them to a lead at some point.

-Or have a shabby-looking lobby that your prospective customers come through.
+Or do you have a shabby-looking lobby that your prospective customers come through?
 Or have a sloppy-looking shop floor.
 Or have a poorly kept exterior of your buildings.
-These things all matter to your customers, and they are all within your control.
-They and many more owned opportunities make a huge difference in today's digital-driven customer's hyper-competitive world.
+These things all matter to your customers and are within your control.
+They and many more owned opportunities make a huge difference in today's digital-driven customer hyper-competitive world.

 Get your owned stuff right first.
 Then invest in paid and earned marketing.

 Did you notice how you had to answer the why, who, what, and where questions before getting to the how question?

 The bottom line, everyone in the company has a role in marketing the company.
 Everyone.